-Is the Surface Go 2 so good that I'd recommend it over the Surface Pro 7?
-That's the question I asked myself as wrote our Microsoft Surface Go 2 review, and saw the smaller, more-affordable model upend its big brother in multiple categories.
+Underdog Surface Go 2 fixed so many of its predecessor's flaws that it might actually beat the Surface Pro 7.
+Shocking, right?
+Shouldn't the Pro model always beat its more affordable and entry-level competitor?
+I thought so before I wrote my Microsoft Surface Go 2 review, where I saw the smaller, more-affordable model upend its big brother in multiple categories.

-Our Surface Go 2 vs Surface Pro 7 face-off breaks this battle down in a round-by-round fight, to help you find which model is right for you.
+That's what inspired this Surface Go 2 vs Surface Pro 7 face-off, which tests how Microsoft's detachables stand up to each other in a 1-on-1 fight, to help you find which model is right for you.
 Oh, and if your pockets are a little deeper, check out our Surface Book 3 review to learn about Microsoft's most expensive hybrid.

 Of course, as you'll see in our specs section, the Surface Pro 7 rocks more powerful processors, so it's not a total wash.
+But if you want that extra power and can wait a bit, check out our Surface Pro 8 preview to see where we think the flagship tablet goes next.
 Here's everything you need to know about how the Surface Go 2 and Surface Pro 7 stack up.

 Surface Go 2 vs. Surface Pro 7: Specs